rshipp/misc-bash/README.md

 #thinkgeek_fortunes
-A silly script that pulls fortunes from the ThinkGeek fortunes page, and creates a 'fortune' database out of them.
-Requires the 'convmv', 'hd2u', and 'fortune-mod' packages.
+A silly script that pulls fortunes from the ThinkGeek fortunes page, and creates a `fortune` database out of them.
+Requires the `convmv`, `hd2u`, and `fortune-mod` packages.

 #rb
-A simple but ever-so-useful 1-liner that deletes files with the '~' backup extension used by Kate and Kwrite.
+A simple but ever-so-useful 1-liner that deletes files with the "~" backup extension used by Kate and Kwrite.

 #recycle, saferm, and unrm